top of page

 • Consider the areas that you are traveling to and if there is cell coverage.
 Do you have a way to call for help?
 Does someone know where you are?
 Yes, I sound like your mother :)

 While the Garmin InReach requires a subscription, it’s insurance for the worst-case scenario.
 Channel that inner boy scout and ask if that’s something that’s important to you.
-For us, we use the Garmin Alpha 200i paired with the TT15 Mini attached to the dog.
+For us, we use the Garmin Alpha 200i paired with the TT25X attached to the dog.
 Everyone gets a digital footprint on our treks.
 As an added benefit, we can see both her miles and ours too.
 I’ll also post a blog about the Garmin InReach soon and how we use it with fido.

 Offline Maps for Hiking without Cell Coverage